jgularte/startup_mailer/README.md

   3. enter the email you want to send to as well as the email and pasword your created
   4. Save

- ## Step Thee: Add file to the boot up routine
+ ## Step Three: Add file to the boot up routine
   1. cd /etc
   2. sudo nano rc.local
   3. add this line under the print cammand in the if statement: